 If you’re not sure, this post on areas to stay in Maui will help you figure it out.

-Let’s start with a map as we compare the most popular areas to stay in Maui.
+Let’s start with a map as we compare the best places to stay in Maui.
 Where to stay in Maui partly depends on what types of activities you want to do.

 Ka’anapali and Lahaina are in Maui’s northwest; Kihei and Wailea are in the south.
 Maui’s airport is in the north.
 For simplicity, all distances below are calculated from the airport.

 KEY DISTANCES: Maui’s airport to popular areas to stay:

 - Northwest: Airport to Lahaina is 30 minutes, and to Ka’anapali is 40 minutes.